NeotokyoRebuild/neo/README.md

     (wait for it to install)
     quit
     ```
+6. The distribution of the dedicated servers currently misplaced some few files, here's the following files missing on Linux:
+    ```
+    srcds_linux64
+    srcds_run_64
+    bin/linux64/libsteam_api.so
+    ```
+    You may either fetch them from the Linux Source SDK 2013 Multiplayer client (appid 243750) or TF2's Dedicated Server (appid 232250).
+    Once they're fetched, place them in the `<YOUR_LOCATION>/ntrebuild` directory.

-6. Make a symlink for original NEOTOKYO so that NT;RE can find it's assets:
+7. Make a symlink for original NEOTOKYO so that NT;RE can find it's assets:

     Run the following command as root:
     ```